Linuxinet/dorksploit/README.md

-## Dorks Eye
+## DORKSPLOIT
-**Dorks Eye Google Hacking Dork Scraping and Searching Script**
+**Dorksploit Google Hacking Dork Scraping and Searching Script**

-Dorks Eye is a script I made in python 3.
+Dorksploit is a script I made in python 3.
 With this tool, you can easily find Google Dorks.
-Dork Eye collects potentially vulnerable web pages and applications on the Internet or other awesome info that is picked up by Google's search bots.
+Dorksploit collects potentially vulnerable web pages and applications on the Internet or other awesome info that is picked up by Google's search bots.

 ![Screenshot](Img/IMG_20201031_150826.jpg)